-My research focuses on how people make decisions under risk and uncertainty, and can broadly be divided into three research streams.
+My research focuses on how people make decisions under risk and uncertainty, and can broadly be divided into three research streams (see above).
 In my main research stream I investigate the nature of the construct risk preference, its measurement, and its consequences for real-life outcomes.
-Please find below some representative projects of my work on these topics.
+Representative projects of my work on these topics:

 The nature of the construct risk preference and its measurement

 What is the psychometric structure of risk preference, and can risk preference be considered a stable psychological trait?
-Moreover, how can we best capture interindividual differences in risk preference?
-We have recently addressed these issues by collecting a large battery of risk-taking measures from 1,507 participants.
+How to best measures interindividual differences in risk preference?
+We have recently addressed these issues with a large-scale study including 1,507 participants..
 Read more.

 The generalizability of risk preference to real-world outcomes

 I have recently been awarded an SNSF Ambizione grant to study how state-of-the-art measures of risk preference generalize to real-life outcomes.
 This is ongoing work – if you have access to data on risk taking "in the wild" and would like to collaborate, I would be glad if you contact me!
 Read more.